Activities & Events

 Springtime is still a secret in Southeast Alaska, particularly in Skagway.
 The days are getting warmer with more hours of daylight.
 Many attractions and services are available.

 March typically brings hundreds of skiers from around the globe for the annual Buckwheat Ski Classic.
-This international cross country race, in its 30th year, welcomes skiers of all ages and experience levels.
+Started in 1987, this international cross country race welcomes skiers of all ages and experience levels.
 Come ski or just celebrate with fun events in Skagway before and after the race or cheer the racers on at the snow carved aid station.

 Held over four days during the last week of May, the North Words Writers Symposium brings together writers in a spectacular and intimate setting.
 We present a unique opportunity for up to 50 participants to interact with a faculty that includes a nationally known keynote author and several published Alaskan writers in workshops, panel discussions, readings, and a variety of activities.